Minnesota Senate Majority Leader Paul Gazelka tests positive for COVID-19

 "I have been in quarantine since experiencing symptoms last Monday and will remain in quarantine as long as my doctor advises me to," he wrote.

-He said that he did not attend the session Nov.
-5 due to a scheduled trip.
-Sen. David Senjem, R-Rochester, attended the session and that weekend tested positive for COVID-19.
+He said that he did not attend the Legislature's special session Thursday due to a scheduled trip.
+Sen. David Senjem, R-Rochester, attended the postelection caucus meeting Nov.
+5 and that weekend tested positive for COVID-19.

 Gazelka said he is not experiencing any major issues or symptoms and his wife, Maralee, has tested negative.
 They traveled to and remain in Florida, according to spokeswoman Rachel Aplikowski.
 "He was not aware of exposure or had any symptoms when he traveled," she said in an e-mail.